system76/tech-docs/src/models/nebula36-1/assembly.md

 ## Replacing the bottom case fan:

-The 140mm bottom case fan is preinstalled, but can be replaced if it becomes defective.
+The 140mm bottom case fan (`BQ SIW4-14025-LF-PWM`) is preinstalled, but can be replaced if it becomes defective.
 The fan can also be removed to clean its dust filter.

-**Tools required:** Cross-head (Phillips) screwdriver
+- **Tools required:** Cross-head (Phillips) screwdriver

 ### Steps to replace the bottom case fan:

 1. [Remove the top case](#removing-the-top-case).
+    - The [side GPU brace](#removing-the-gpu-brace) can optionally be removed to make working with the fan easier.
 2. If the system is already assembled, unplug the fan from the fan splitter board or motherboard.
 3. Set the machine down on its side and unscrew the four fan screws.